alanng10/class-lang/Docue/Article/Compute/a.md

 ## Mov
-Set dest var with the value of source var. mov dest, source
+Set dest var with the value of source var.
+Syntax: mov dest, source

 ## Mva
-Set dest var first 2 bytes with the value of 16 bits source value. mva dest, source
+Set dest var first 2 bytes with the value of 16 bits source value.
+Syntax: mva dest, source

 ## Mvb
-Set dest var second 2 bytes with the value of 16 bits source value. mvb dest, source
+Set dest var second 2 bytes with the value of 16 bits source value.
+Syntax: mvb dest, source

 ## Mvc
-Set dest var third 2 bytes with the value of 16 bits source value. mvc dest, source
+Set dest var third 2 bytes with the value of 16 bits source value.
+Syntax: mvc dest, source

 ## Mvd
-Set dest var fourth 2 bytes with the value of 16 bits source value. mvd dest, source
+Set dest var fourth 2 bytes with the value of 16 bits source value.
+Syntax: mvd dest, source

 ## Mit
-Set 64 bits int at memory index of souceA var with the value of sourceB var. mit sourceA, sourceB
+Set 64 bits int at memory index of souceA var with the value of sourceB var.
+Syntax: mit sourceA, sourceB

 ## Mif
-Set dest var with the value of 64 bits int at the memory index of source var. mif dest, source
+Set dest var with the value of 64 bits int at the memory index of source var.
+Syntax: mif dest, source